crawlmouse

 Quick answer

 Screaming Frog and Sitebulb are the two big technical-SEO crawlers, and they overlap heavily.
-Screaming Frog is the faster, denser power-user tool with a free tier up to 500 URLs; Sitebulb is more guided and visual, with prioritised plain-language issues but no free tier.
-Pick Screaming Frog for cheap, granular data; Sitebulb for friendlier reporting.
+Screaming Frog (£199/$279 per year, free up to 500 URLs) is the faster, denser power-user tool — and since v24 the more AI-integrated one, with a native MCP server.
+Sitebulb (from ~$13.50/mo desktop, Cloud from £95/mo) is more guided and visual, with prioritised plain-language Hints and JavaScript crawling on every tier.
+Pick Screaming Frog for cheap, granular data and automation; Sitebulb for friendlier reporting.
 For internal linking alone, neither is required.

 If you’re choosing a technical-SEO crawler, it usually comes down to these two.
 Screaming Frog and Sitebulb both crawl your whole site and surface hundreds of technical issues, and honestly, either one will do the job well.
-The differences are about how they do it — price, learning curve, and whether you want dense data or guided reporting.
-Here’s the honest comparison, and a note at the end on when you don’t need either.
+The differences are about how they do it — price, learning curve, dense data versus guided reporting, and, new in 2026, how each connects to AI assistants.
+Here’s the honest comparison with pricing verified in July 2026, and a note at the end on when you don’t need either.

 Sitebulb: guided, visual, prioritised

 Sitebulb crawls the same kind of data but wraps it in guidance.
-Instead of raw tables, it presents prioritised “Hints” — each issue explained in plain language with a severity and a recommended fix — and it draws visual crawl maps that make your site architecture, orphaned clusters, and deep pages easy to see at a glance.
-It also does accessibility checks and client-ready reports, which is why agencies like it.
-The catch is pricing: there’s a free trial but no permanent free tier.
-Plans run about $13.50/month for Lite (capped at 10,000 URLs), roughly $35/month for Pro, and around $245/month for the cloud version.
-(Both tools change pricing over time — confirm on their sites.)
+Instead of raw tables, it presents prioritised “Hints” — each issue explained in plain language with a severity and a recommended fix (100+ Hints on Lite, 300+ on Pro) — and it draws visual crawl maps that make your site architecture, orphaned clusters, and deep pages easy to see at a glance.
+It also does accessibility checks and produces polished, client-ready PDF reports, which is why agencies like it.
+JavaScript crawling with evergreen Chromium is included on every tier, including the trial — a real difference from Screaming Frog’s free tier, which reads raw HTML only.

 How to choose

-• Pick Screaming Frog if you want the cheapest start (its free 500-URL tier), fast and granular data extraction, and you’re comfortable interpreting dense reports yourself.
+• Pick Screaming Frog if you want the cheapest start (its free 500-URL tier), fast and granular data extraction, effectively unlimited crawls for a flat yearly fee, or AI-assistant integration today via MCP — and you’re comfortable interpreting dense reports yourself.
 Best for hands-on SEOs and developers.

-• Pick Sitebulb if you want issues prioritised and explained, visual site maps, and polished reports to share with clients or a team — and you’re fine with a subscription and no free tier.
+• Pick Sitebulb if you want issues prioritised and explained, visual site maps, JavaScript crawling without paying for a licence first, and polished reports to share with clients or a team — and you’re fine with a subscription and no free tier.
+Cloud is the pick if several people need to work from the same crawls.
 Best for agencies and people newer to technical audits.

 Honestly, they overlap enough that most individuals end up using one, not both.
 The best way to decide is to run each on a real site — Screaming Frog’s free tier and Sitebulb’s trial both let you do that before paying.

-Both tools are full technical-SEO suites, which is more than many people actually need.
+And at the other end of the spectrum: both Screaming Frog and Sitebulb are full technical-SEO suites, which is more than many people actually need.
 If the question in front of you is specifically “is my internal linking holding my pages back?” — the orphans, the pages buried too deep, the weak hubs — you don’t need to install a desktop crawler or start a subscription.
 Crawlmouse crawls your live site in the browser, maps the internal-link graph, and grades the structure for free, with nothing to install.
 It won’t replace Screaming Frog or Sitebulb for a full technical audit — it does one job — but for the internal-linking question it’s the fastest way to an answer.
+Because it reads raw server HTML without executing JavaScript, it also shows you the version of your site that AI crawlers like GPTBot actually see.
 (See the fuller comparisons for a Screaming Frog alternative and a Sitebulb alternative.)

 The practical move: start with the free grade to see whether internal linking is even your problem, and reach for a full crawler like Screaming Frog or Sitebulb when the audit tells you the issue is broader than links.